 - As a result of the Supercommittee's failure, automatic spending cuts are scheduled to kick in at the beginning of 2013.
 Referred to as the Automatic Sequester, this is the enforcement mechanism used to ensure an additional \$1.2 trillion in spending reductions -falling equally on defense and non-defense spending.
+This means cuts of roughly 10% for defense spending for FFY 2013 and 9% for non-defense spending in non-exempt programs.
 Further details likely unknown until after the 2012 Election. - In Federal Fiscal Year 2010, 8,101 Florida businesses received nearly \$18.5 billion in federal contracts.
 The vast majority of this money was defense-related.
 In this regard, defense agencies accounted for 71.3 percent of the total procurement contracts awarded to Florida in that year. - The House Budget Resolution for 2013 proposes to eliminate sequester through the reconciliation process.
 They did this by replacing the automatic sequestration and protecting the defense budget with cuts of about \$300 billion from mandatory spending programs (including food stamps and health insurance subsidies).
 Unlikely to agree to this plan, the President's budget proposed to reverse the sequester through other deficit reduction proposals.
 The Senate has been silent.